ropensci-archive/opendata/README.md

 -   [Rlinkedin](http://cran.rstudio.com/web/packages/Rlinkedin/index.html): is an R client for the LinkedIn API.
 -   *tumblr*: [tumblR](http://cran.rstudio.com/web/packages/tumblR/index.html) ([GitHub](https://github.com/klapaukh/tumblR)): R client for the Tumblr API ( <https://www.tumblr.com/docs/en/api/v2>).
 Tumblr is a microblogging platform and social networking website <https://www.tumblr.com>.
 (K)
 -   *Twitter*: [RTwitterAPI](https://github.com/joyofdata/RTwitterAPI) (not on CRAN) and [twitteR](http://cran.rstudio.com/web/packages/twitteR/index.html) provide an interface to the Twitter web API. [streamR](http://cran.rstudio.com/web/packages/streamR/index.html): This package provides a series of functions that allow R users to access Twitter's filter, sample, and user streams, and to parse the output into data frames.
 OAuth authentication is supported.
 (K) Additionally, [RKlout](http://cran.rstudio.com/web/packages/RKlout/index.html) is an interface to Klout API v2.
 It fetches Klout Score for a Twitter Username/handle in real time.
 Klout is a silly ranking of Twitter influence.
+-   [SocialMediaLab](http://cran.rstudio.com/web/packages/SocialMediaLab/index.html) provides a convenient wrapper around many other social media clients and enables the construction of network structures from those data.
--   SocialMediaMineR is an analytic tool that returns information about the popularity of a URL on social media sites.
+-   [SocialMediaMineR](http://cran.rstudio.com/web/packages/SocialMediaMineR/index.html) is an analytic tool that returns information about the popularity of a URL on social media sites.

 ### Social science